QuantEcon/lecture-python-advanced/source/rst/rob_markov_perf.rst

 .. index::
     single: Linear Markov Perfect Equilibria

-As we saw in  :doc:`Markov perfect equilibrium<markov_perf>`, the study of Markov perfect equilibria in dynamic games with two players leads us to an interrelated pair of Bellman equations.
+As we saw in `Markov perfect equilibrium <https://python-intro.quantecon.org/markov_perf.html>`__, the study of Markov perfect equilibria in dynamic games with two players leads us to an interrelated pair of Bellman equations.

 In linear quadratic dynamic games, these "stacked Bellman equations" become "stacked Riccati equations" with a tractable mathematical structure.